-Rebecca,I have to thank you for your personality work and type advice to me over the last 2 years.Understanding my dominant & primary functions has been so helpful.
+Beckett,I have to thank you for your personality work and type advice to me over the last 2 years.Understanding my dominant & primary functions has been so helpful.
 It’s given me the freedom to insert my real self into my work and use my dominant functions to make important judgments about work-related and business decisions.
-Which so far have been vindicated.In my case, as you know Fi is first and Se is second.
-Yes, I really am concrete in a lot of ways, as you’ve pointed out.
-Very much so.
-It’s proven invaluable too over the last year.
-What’s scary about it though is how I now realize I’m completely awash every minute of the day in Senses and Sensations.
-Which is totally consistent with what you’ve pointed out to me.But here’s the good part: Whereas for years my internal feelings have translated into headaches or body aches & stress and depression, I’m now able to see how my 2 dominant functions are dancing arm-in-arm.
+Which so far have been vindicated.It’s proven invaluable too over the last year.
+Whereas for years my internal feelings have translated into headaches or body aches & stress and depression, I’m now able to see how my 2 dominant functions are dancing arm-in-arm.
 When I learn to read my body and feel those feelings with more accuracy, I get freed from all kinds of stuff.This week for example I’m letting go of tons of head & neck stress & pain that have been there for years, screwing up every hour of my day, interfering with my work, making me mildly depressed, weak, antisocial.
-Funny, it’s slowly releasing now.
 And I can let go of it now because I am able to connect the dots now between my feeling and my sensing.Weird but super cool.
 I’m kind of addicted to this whole mindhacking thing.
 The benefits are just too good.

 You explained my type whilst also pointing out traits that others tend to miss, ignore, or refuse.
 You also decimated common stereotypes.
 Nicely done.

 I’ve always enjoyed personality tests and I’ve taken a lot of them.
 Over the years, the results have remained consistent.
 I always thought I was an INFJ, that I fit that personality profile to a T, and was very content with my results.
-And then a few months ago, I had a conversation with Rebecca on Skype about type.
-She just asked a few questions about how I interact with my friends, how I think about things, and just a few other questions.
-Long story short, I’m not an INFJ like I’ve believed for the last 10 or so years, I’m an ENFJ.
+And then a few months ago, I had a conversation with Beckett on Skype about type.
+He just asked a few questions about how I interact with my friends, how I think about things, and just a few other questions.
+Long story short, I’m not an INFJ like I’ve believed for the last 10 or so years, I’m FeNi (ENFJ).
 Maybe this distinction doesn’t sound very profound.
 It’s just the change of one letter right?
 But I realized that my core passion is people, and that I was fighting that natural bent.
-Processing through that realization, looking at why I was fighting myself, I walked away from my conversation with Rebecca with a whole different perspective.
-And then I had the pleasure of talking with Rebecca about my older brother’s type.
+Processing through that realization, looking at why I was fighting myself, I walked away from my conversation with Beck with a whole different perspective.
+And then I had the pleasure of talking with Beckett about my older brother’s type.
 My whole life, I’ve wanted to be friends with my older brother, but except for emergency situations, my brother and I have had trouble communicating with each other and understanding each other.
 After working on this relationship for literally 20 some years, I was about to throw in the towel.
 I was ready to conclude that I wasn’t meant to be close to my brother.
-Then I had a short conversation with Rebecca about my type vs my brother’s type.
+Then I had a short conversation with Beckett about my type vs my brother’s type.
 Zounds.
 For the first time in my life, I felt like I had an insight into how my brother functions.
 I began to realize that habits of his weren’t dysfunctional or backward, that he was just operating out of the core of his type.
 Knowing that his behavior was normal and actually REASONABLE, it helped me to stop picking at him, stop judging him, and begin to enjoy who he was.
 Now I understand how to interact with him, I know how to communicate with him in a way that he appreciates, and I can fully appreciate who he is.
 The change in our relationship has been incredible.
 Honestly, he has become one of my best friends.
 Just two short conversations over Skype and I have seen major results.

-Rebecca Hanan helped me explore my personality, not by having me take an impersonal test, but by having a conversation with me.
-She didn’t seek to know my personality by trying to fit me into a type, but typed me by getting to know my personality, by asking me questions about how I think and feel.
+Beckett Hanan helped me explore my personality, not by having me take an impersonal test, but by having a conversation with me.
+He didn’t seek to know my personality by trying to fit me into a type, but typed me by getting to know my personality, by asking me questions about how I think and feel.
 At the end of our discussion, I didn’t care so much about which type I fit into — I felt more confident about who I am as a distinct individual.